-We recommend the Pallo Coffeetool as it has water deflector fins to make sure the water doesn’t splash on your hands, a steam wand poker and long lasting heat resistant bristles, these are also replaceable.
+We recommend the Cafetto Group Head Brush as it has water deflector fins to make sure the water doesn’t splash on your hands and has long lasting heat resistant bristles, these are also replaceable.

-5) Now it is time to let the water run from the group and start scrubbing the shower screen and all around the seal with the Coffeetool.
-This is the best time to use Coffeetool as the hot running water helps wash away spent grounds, rancid coffee resins, flavours and odours.
-The benefit of using coffeetool is apparent at this stage, as your hands stay cool and dry
+5) Now it is time to let the water run from the group and start scrubbing the shower screen and all around the seal with the Group Head Brush.
+This is the best time to use Group Head Brush as the hot running water helps wash away spent grounds, rancid coffee resins, flavours and odours.
+The benefit of using Group Head Brush is apparent at this stage, as your hands stay cool and dry.

 6) Use the microfiber cloth to wipe around the group head and to polish

-7) Use the steam wand vent poker on the back of the coffeetool to unclog steam wand vent holes that have become clogged with dried milk residue (or other debris such as; rust, hard water deposits etc.) from inside your steam wand
+7) Remove the steam wand tip and use a steam wand brush to clean in the inside of the steam wand.
+Steam pressure can be affected if they get clogged with dried milk residue (or other debris such as; rust, hard water deposits etc.).

 Wipe down the exterior of the espresso machine to remove any surface dirt and reassemble.
 Please note that it is always a good idea to run three shots of coffee in every head the following morning to season heads.